Cub Swanson: 2020

 Swanson faced Daniel Pineda on December 12, 2020, at UFC 256.
 He won the fight via knockout in the second round, marking his first finish since July 2013.

 2021

 Swanson was briefly linked to a bout against Gavin Tucker on May 1, 2021, at UFC on ESPN: Reyes vs. Procházka.
 However, Tucker was tabbed as a short notice replacement to face Dan Ige at UFC Fight Night: Edwards vs. Muhammad instead.
 Swanson instead faced Giga Chikadze.
 He lost the fight via TKO in the first round.

 Swanson faced Darren Elkins on December 18, 2021, at UFC Fight Night: Lewis vs. Daukaus.
 He won the bout via TKO in the first round.
 This win earned him the Performance of the Night bonus award.
 Having one bout left in his prevailing contract, Swanson signed a new four-fight contract following the bout.

 2022

 Swanson faced Jonathan Martinez in Swanson's bantamweight debut on October 15, 2022 at UFC Fight Night 212.
 He lost the fight via technical knockout in round two.

+2023

+Swanson returned to face Hakeem Dawodu in his return to the Featherweight division on August 12, 2023, at UFC on ESPN: Luque vs. dos Anjos.
+He won the fight by controversial unanimous decision.
+11 of 13 media outlets scored the contest for Dawodu.

+2024

+Swanson faced Andre Fili on June 29, 2024, at UFC 303.
+He lost the fight by split decision.
+13 out of 15 media outlets scored the bout for Swanson.
+This fight earned him another Fight of the Night award.

+Swanson faced Billy Quarantillo on December 14, 2024 at UFC on ESPN 63.
+He won the fight via a one-two punch knockout in the third round.
+This fight earned him another Fight of the Night award.